scale-it/algo-builder/docs/guide/teal-debugger.md

 await debugger.dryRunResponse('dryrun.json');
 ```

-The DryRun Response will be dumped to `assets/dryrun.json`.
+The _dry run_ Response will be dumped to `assets/dryrun.json`.

-## Starting a debugging session
+### Starting a debugging session

-Instead of a dryrun execution, you can also start a debugging session (for example, with Chrome Developer Tools) in an `algob` script.
+Instead of a _dry run_ execution, you can also start a debugging session (for example, with Chrome Developer Tools) in an `algob` script.
 This is helpful for setting up breakpoints in code, inspecting state after line by line execution etc.

 Following params could be passed to debugger context:
 * `tealFile`: Name of teal file (present in `assets/`) to pass to debugger.